PrisonTeam/Prison/docs/docs-commands/prison_docs_command_11_ranks.md

 ## How to use the command

-Execute the command himself to get a list of commands like in the example: `/ranks`.
+Execute the command itself to get a list of commands like in the example: `/ranks`.
 This will also open a GUI to players showing a list of the ranks, you can enable or disable this in the config.yml.

 ### Command Format